MacroPower/macropower.github.io/content/posts/linkerd-multicluster-without-a-public-ip-addr.md

 output of `linkerd multicluster link` and the inlets tunnel that need to be accounted for.

-## Fixing the robe-gateway service
+## Fixing the probe-gateway service

 First of all, the `linkerd multicluster link` command creates a `probe-gateway` service, which points to the gateway's health endpoint.
 However, in this case,